Teriyaki229/noteObject-basic/README.md

 - **NoteController:** This controller maps the HTTP requests to the appropriate handler methods.
 - **NoteService:** This is the service layer that interacts with the NoteRepository and implements the business logic.
 - **NoteRepository:** The data access layer that interacts with the database.
-(Not shown in the provided code)

 ## REST API Endpoints